naina250/Data-Analysis-Mini-Projects/tableau-bike-sales-dashboard/README.md

-#  Bike Sales Summary – Tableau Project
+#  Bike Sales Summary – Tableau

 This dashboard visualizes bike sales performance using interactive charts and KPIs built in Tableau.